adamhoof/MedunkaOPBarcode2.0/README.md

 #### http-database-update-server

 - HTTP server that performs updates of product database on request
-- listens for .mdb or .csv files from [/update](#cli-control-app) and then creates database from those files
+- listens for .mdb or .csv files on /update topic, creates database from the file

 ---